jspalms/RandomBank/README.md

 ## Application overview:

-Its a dummy bank system which can be to register as a user then open and interact with a bank account.
+Its a dummy bank system used to learn new concepts and act as a solid base for a DDD, clean code Asp.net api.

-There are two disparate systems (a) Users system (b) Accounts system
+There are two disparate applications which aren't split out to represent micro-services (a) Users (b) Accounts

-User can sign-up and edit their details

-User can open / close an account and deposit / withdraw funds

 There is a job which runs on a schedule to apply interest to the account